 .
 Paste your access token to the second line where indicated.
 Be sure to save the file!

-Next, if you plan to install AppDaemon, you should set that up now as well.
+Next, if you plan to install AppDaemon, you should also set that up.
 The example configuration included with AppDaemon is set up to share the Home Assistant secrets file to store its access token and location information.
-Go back to your Home Assistant profile page and create another long live access token for AppDaemon.
+Go back to your Home Assistant profile page and create another long-live access token for AppDaemon.
 Use the Configurator to add the token to homeassistant/secrets.yaml

 After the Configurator restarts, press 1 to return to the main menu, then press 3 to enter the AppDaemon service menu.
 Use option 8 to install